olanuges90/ci-cd-flask-app/README.md

  2. GitHub Action for Continous Integration and Continous Delivery.
     - Create the Workflow directory in the Repo.

              .github/workflows/
-    - Inside the directory, create the workflow file
+    - Inside the directory, create the workflow file to define the workflow.

+              deploy.yml
     - Add Github Secrets:

-       - In the Github Repository, Nagivate to Acr
+       - In the Github Repository.
+Nagivate to Settings.
+       - Click on Actions, Secrets and Variables.
+Click the New Rpository secret button.
+       - Enter a Value and Pass the secrets: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY AWS_REGION, ECR_REPOSITORY, ECR_CLUSTER and ECR_SERVICE.
+   - Commit and Push.

    <img width="1403" alt="Screenshot 2025-03-27 at 5 32 10 AM" src="https://github.com/user-attachments/assets/db1cfea3-4b1c-4883-8b53-5722e3085e9c" />